* Translated by AI

 Starnews

 "Chosenjin, I can't trust Korea."
-The Japanese president who relentlessly mocked them with such shockingly offensive language is now facing 'stop-loss selling' even in Japan...
-How serious was this 'shocking abuse'?
+The Japanese president who relentlessly mocked them with such insults even faced 'stop-loss selling' in Japan...
+How serious was this 'shocking profanity'?

 Published: